 In March 2019 we launched the Historic Royal Palaces Research Institute to provide a community network for staff undertaking research across the organisation and provide a platform for our academic projects, programmes and partnerships.
-The research we do at Historic Royal Palaces underpins everything about who we are and what we do.
+The research we do at Historic Royal Palaces underpins about who we are and what we do.

 We have developed a number of priority research areas to support our work as an Independent Research Organisation and our collaborative research partnerships:

 - Memory: endeavouring to recover, reconstruct and interpret past events.

 - Diversity: diverse and unspoken voices, communities and experiences.